 n-Body Problem Closed-Form Solution

-See Part 3 and 4 Prefaces for their contents.
+See Part 3 and 4 Prefaces of Astronomy for their contents.
 These Parts contains considerably more technical papers then Parts 1 and 2.
 For example, Part 4 contains WOODARD's paper on calculating orbits; and gives the essential pages from the book, Astronomical Paper..., Vol. XII, Coordinates of the Five Outer Planets, 1653-2060 (and the book's equations for the coordinates too).

-On this day, 1/21/2019, added HERGET's "Computation of Orbits" out-of-print textbook, Part I, Chapters 1 through 5; and Part II (a separate document), Chapters 6 through 8, plus some more references (contained in the Main References section).
+Added to the principal Monograph, n-Body Problem Closed-Form Solution, 2nd Edition, was the "Planet Forces" section, which refers to LIBESKIND's work.
+HERGET's Computation of Orbits out-of-print textbook was added on 1/21/2019 in two Parts: Part I, Chapters 1 through 5; and Part II (a separate document), Chapters 6 through 8; plus some more references (contained in the Main References section).